 With the emotional, physical and personal stress inherent in military service (and especially related to combat-related duty), major concerns for veterans can include:

-- Mental health issues such as post-traumatic stress disorder resulting from memories of combat violence and other traumatic and life-threatening experiences.
-At any given time, about 20% of veterans suffer from posttraumatic stress (PTSD) compared to about 7% of adults in the general population.
-The number is even higher (30%) for veterans who served in the Vietnam War.
+Mental health issues for veterans include things such as post-traumatic stress disorder resulting from memories of combat violence and other traumatic and life-threatening experiences.
+At any given time, about 7% of veterans suffer from posttraumatic stress (PTSD) compared to about 6% of adults in the general population.
+The number is even higher (10%) for veterans who served in the Vietnam War.

-- Other physical and mental health struggles such as loss of limbs, severe burns, limited mobility or traumatic brain injuries.
+Other physical and mental health struggles for veterans include loss of limbs, severe burns, limited mobility or traumatic brain injuries.
 Veterans with these impairments often face multiple surgeries and grueling rehabilitation sessions.

 How you can help veterans